HEPTACOM/heptaconnect-docs/Mapping.md

 ### Exploration

 A recommended step in adding a new PortalNode into a HEPTAConnect ecosystem is the exploration.
 A portal can ship multiple explorers that will each publish every entity of a certain type from its PortalNode.
-While this process could in theory be done manually, it is recommended to create classes implementing the ExplorerInterface.
+While this process could in theory be done manually, it is recommended to create classes implementing the ExplorerContract.
 The benefit is a better integration into automated processes of HEPTAConnect, so your exploration process can be triggered by the system rather than relying on a manual trigger.

 ### MappingService